Slave to the Rhythm (Grace Jones song)

-"Slave to the Rhythm" is a 1985 song written by Trevor Horn, Bruce Woolley, Stephen Lipson, and Simon Darlow, and performed by Jamaican-American singer Grace Jones.
-It was taken from Jones' seventh album of the same name (1985), on which it is retitled "Ladies and Gentlemen: Miss Grace Jones".
+"Slave to the Rhythm" is a song by the Jamaican singer, model and actress Grace Jones.
+It was released in October 1985 from Jones' seventh album, Slave to the Rhythm (1985), on which it is titled "Ladies and Gentlemen: Miss Grace Jones".
+It was produced by Trevor Horn and written by Horn, Bruce Woolley, Stephen Lipson and Simon Darlow.
+The song reached number 12 on the UK singles chart and number one on the US Billboard Hot Dance Club Play chart.
+Its music video was directed by Jean-Paul Goude.

 Background

 "Slave to the Rhythm" was the first single from Grace Jones' album of the same name, which was released in 1985.
 The song and the album were written by Bruce Woolley, Simon Darlow, Stephen Lipson and Trevor Horn, and was produced by Horn.
-This was Jones' first album in three years, and it contained eight variations of the same song (the single's B-side is another variation, yet to be released on CD).
+It was Jones' first album in three years, and it contained eight variations of the same song (the single's B-side is another variation, yet to be released on CD).

 "Slave to the Rhythm" was originally intended for Frankie Goes to Hollywood as a follow-up to their hit debut single "Relax".
 A demo version of the song was recorded by the band.
 The song was assembled and produced by Horn after "Two Tribes", but the project was ultimately given to Jones.
 Paul Morley says Horn worked on the song endlessly and had hoped it would become one of his biggest and most successful creations.

+Release

 "Slave to the Rhythm" was released in autumn 1985.
 The single became one of Jones' greatest commercial successes and is considered to be one of her signature tunes.
 It became one of the biggest chart successes for the singer in the UK (number 12, next to "Pull Up to the Bumper").
-The track proved exceptionally popular in Belgium, New Zealand, Italy and German speaking countries, where it made it to the top 10.
+The track became particularly popular in Belgium, New Zealand, Italy and German speaking countries, where it made it to the top 10.
 The original version of the single, and its remixes, also topped the American dance chart in February 1986, despite not entering the mainstream Billboard Hot 100 ranking.
 "Slave to the Rhythm" was proclaimed the best single of 1985 by The Face magazine.
 In 1994 a newly remixed version of the song reached the top 40 in the UK charts.

-The hit single version of the song is in fact confusingly re-titled "Ladies and Gentlemen: Miss Grace Jones" on the Slave to the Rhythm album.
-The track "Slave to the Rhythm" on the album is in turn an entirely different interpretation of the song—a fact which apparently eluded Universal Music when they included this version in one of their many best-of packages The Ultimate Collection.
+The single was titled "Ladies and Gentlemen: Miss Grace Jones" on the Slave to the Rhythm album.
+The track "Slave to the Rhythm" on the album is in turn a different interpretation of the song—a fact which apparently eluded Universal Music when they included this version in one of their many best-of packages The Ultimate Collection.

-In 2012, Jones performed the song at Queen Elizabeth II's Diamond Jubilee Concert in which she hula-hooped for the entire song.
+In 2012, Jones performed the song at Queen Elizabeth II's Diamond Jubilee Concert, in which she hula-hooped for the entire song.

-In 2022, Toyah Wilcox, Robert Fripp and Simon Darlow performed “Slave to the Rhythm” as part of “Toyah and Robert’s Sunday Lunch” in which Toyah provided the vocals and Fripp and Darlow played the guitars.